Melissa McAninch (chair), Jennifer Diers (director), Amanda Clark, Alan Hastings, Tamara Masters, Tamala Strawser, Julianne Taylor

 Admission and retention in the teacher education program includes the following criteria:

 The education department encourages students to consider the advantages of study abroad.
-Specific internships and programs of study in teacher education are available at most overseas sites.
+Internships and programs of study in teacher education can be explored as growth opportunities.

 Licensure for grades K-12 is granted for three areas at Central College: art, music, and Health/PE.
 Teachers in these areas must complete the education program for K-12 as well as finished a major in one of the three areas above.